stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

 Most roles will not need to define any dependencies, and won't need to have a `meta/` folder.

-I cover dependencies in detail in [Adding Dependencies To Roles](adding-dependencies-to-roles.html) later in the book.
+I cover dependencies in detail in [Adding Dependencies To Roles](adding-dependencies-to-roles.html) later in this book.

 <div class="callout info" markdown="1">
 #### AnsibleWorks Galaxy Metadata